 Sometimes it’s hard for me to decide what treat I will make for our family celebration!
 Do I choose brownies, or fondue, or ice cream or…?!
 Making decisions is SO hard!
-However, choosing to whip up a batch of these Gluten-free Double Chocolate Oatmeal Pancakes for breakfast on the holiday that is all about chocolate, is totally a no-brainer!
+However, choosing to whip up a batch of these Healthy Chocolate Pancakes for breakfast on the holiday that is all about chocolate, is totally a no-brainer!

-I even made some of these into heart shapes!
+I even made some of this chocolate pancakes recipe into heart shapes!
 I put the batter into one of these Wilton Squeeze Bottles and just drew the hearts freehand, then filled them in.
 You could use a metal heart-shaped cookie cutter and simply pour the batter into it too!

 These pancakes are actually super versatile!
 Here are a few potential substitutions!

 - Old-fashioned oats.
 If you do not have a high-powered blender, you can buy pre-made oat flour and substitute it 1:1 for the old-fashioned oats!

 - Almond milk.
 Any type of milk works excellently in this recipe.
 I have used almond milk, an almond/coconut milk blend, and regular 2% milk with great results!

 - Honey.
 Maple syrup or your favorite liquid sweetener can be used in place of honey if desired!